Baton Rouge Perio Logo

 Unlike dental bridges and dentures, dental implants are long-lasting tooth replacements that can last decades.

 Mimicking the look and composition of natural teeth, dental implants consist of a root and a crown, just like your real teeth.
-The root of the dental implant is a durable screw the periodontist surgically places directly into your jawbone.
+The root of the dental implant is a durable screw the periodontist procedurally places directly into your jawbone.
 The crown is made from durable porcelain or zirconia.

 In a short time, your body accepts the embedded screw as its own and starts to grow new bone around the titanium.
 It forms the perfect foundation for the new, custom-made dental crown that closely resembles the look, stability, and feel of a natural tooth.